Q. Analyse the poem The Divine Image by William Blake.

 This line equates the virtues of Mercy, Pity, Peace, and Love with humanity (Man).
 Blake suggests that these divine qualities are inherent in humans, who are portrayed as God’s children and the focus of his care.

-This line implies a deep connection and similarity between the divine and the human.
-It suggests that these virtues are as essential to human nature as they are to God.
+This line implies a similarity between the divine and the human.
+It suggests that these virtues are as essential to human nature as to God.

 Blake blurs the lines between the divine and the human, suggesting that the best of what we perceive as divine qualities are also found within humanity.